ACC

 FIRST AIR FORCE (AIR FORCES NORTHERN) (AFNORTH)

-Air Forces Northern, headquartered at Tyndall Air Force Base, Florida, has responsibility for ensuring the air sovereignty and air defense of the continental United States, U.S. Virgin Islands, and Puerto Rico.
-As the Continental United States Region (CONR) for the North American Aerospace Defense Command (NORAD), the command provides air defense through airspace surveillance and airspace control.
+Air Forces Northern, headquartered at Tyndall Air Force Base, Fla., is responsible for ensuring the air sovereignty and air defense of the continental United States, U.S. Virgin Islands and Puerto Rico.
+As the Continental United States Region (CONR) for the North American Aerospace Defense Command (NORAD), the command provides air defense through airspace surveillance and control.

 NINTH AIR FORCE (AIR FORCES CENTRAL COMMAND) (AFCENT)

-Located at Shaw Air Force Base, 9th AF (AFCENT) is also the headquarters for the air component of U.S. Central Command, a regional unified command.
-9th AF (AFCENT) is responsible for air operations (either unilaterally or in concert with coalition partners) and developing contingency plans in support of national objectives for USCENTCOM's 20-nation area of responsibility in Southwest Asia.
-Additionally, 9th AF (AFCENT) manages an extensive supply and equipment prepositioning program at several sites within its area of responsibility.
-9th AF (AFCENT) also has two direct reporting units: the AFCENT Air Warfare Center, Al Dhafra, United Arab Emirates, and the 609th Air Operations Center, Al Udeid Air Base, Qatar.
+Located at Shaw Air Force Base, S.C., Ninth Air Force (AFCENT) is also the headquarters for the air component of U.S. Central Command, a regional unified command.
+AFCENT is responsible for air operations, unilaterally or with coalition partners, and developing contingency plans for USCENTCOM's 20-nation area of responsibility in Southwest Asia.
+Additionally, AFCENT manages an extensive supply and equipment prepositioning program within its area of responsibility.
+It has two direct reporting units: the AFCENT Air Warfare Center, Al Dhafra, United Arab Emirates, and the 609th Air Operations Center, Al Udeid Air Base, Qatar.

 FIFTEENTH AIR FORCE

-Fifteenth Air Force, headquartered at Shaw Air Force Base, South Carolina, is responsible for generating and presenting Air Combat Command’s conventional forces, to include fighter, remotely piloted aircraft, command and control, and rescue units, plus Air-Ground Operations Airmen who integrate Air Force capabilities in combined arms operations, the Air Force’s dedicated base defense group, RED HORSE engineers, and the agile combat support units that open and operate our bases.
+Fifteenth Air Force, headquartered at Shaw Air Force Base, S.C., is responsible for generating and presenting Air Combat Command’s conventional forces.
+These include fighter, remotely piloted aircraft, command and control and rescue units, plus Air-Ground Operations Airmen who integrate Air Force capabilities in combined arms operations, the Air Force’s dedicated base defense group, RED HORSE engineers and the agile combat support units that open and operate our bases.

 SIXTEENTH AIR FORCE (AIR FORCES CYBER) (AFCYBER)

-Sixteenth Air Force (AFCYBER), headquartered at Joint Base San Antonio, Texas, integrates multi-source intelligence, surveillance, and reconnaissance, cyber warfare, electromagnetic warfare, and information operations capabilities across the conflict continuum to ensure that our Air Force is fast, lethal, and fully integrated in both competition and in war.
-Sixteenth Air Force (Air Forces Cyber) provides mission integration of information warfare at operational and tactical levels, recognizing the role of information in creating dilemmas for adversaries in competition and, if necessary, future conflicts.
+Sixteenth Air Force (AFCYBER), headquartered at Joint Base San Antonio, Texas, integrates multi-source intelligence, surveillance and reconnaissance, cyber warfare, electromagnetic warfare and information operations capabilities across the conflict continuum.
+This ensures the Air Force is fast, lethal and fully integrated in both competition and war.
+Sixteenth Air Force provides mission integration of information warfare at operational and tactical levels, recognizing the role of information in creating dilemmas for adversaries.

-Sixteenth Air Force (Air Forces Cyber) is the Service Cryptological Component responsible to the National Security Agency/Central Security Service for Air Force matters involving the conduct of cryptologic activities, including the full spectrum of missions directly related to both tactical warfighting and national-level operations.
-In addition to commanding Sixteenth Air Force (Air Forces Cyber), the commander also serves as the director of Joint Force Headquarters-Cyber (Air Force).
-Joint Force Headquarters-Cyber personnel perform operational planning as part of coordinated efforts to support Air Force component and combatant commanders and, upon approval of the President and/or Secretary of Defense, the execution of offensive cyberspace operations.
+Sixteenth Air Force is the Service Cryptological Component responsible to the National Security Agency/Central Security Service for Air Force matters involving cryptologic activities.
+The commander also serves as the director of Joint Force Headquarters-Cyber (Air Force).
+JFHQ-Cyber personnel perform operational planning to support Air Force and combatant commanders and, upon approval of the president and/or secretary of defense, execute offensive cyberspace operations.

 U.S. AIR FORCE WARFARE CENTER (USAFWC)

-USAFWC, located at Nellis Air Force Base, Nevada, reports directly to Air Combat Command.
-The Center was founded on September 1, 1966, as the U.S. Air Force Tactical Fighter Weapons Center.
-It was later renamed the U.S. Air Force Warfare Center (USAFWC) in October 2005.
+The USAFWC, located at Nellis Air Force Base, Nev., reports directly to Air Combat Command.
+The center was founded on Sept.
+1, 1966, as the U.S. Air Force Tactical Fighter Weapons Center and was renamed the U.S. Air Force Warfare Center in October 2005.

-The USAFWC exists to ensure deployed forces are well trained and well equipped to conduct integrated combat operations.
-From our testing and tactics development programs to our training schools and venues, we provide our Airmen with proven and tested technology, the most current tactics, superb academic training, and a unique opportunity to practice integrated force employment.
-The USAFWC vision, mission, and priorities are central to supporting the Air Combat Command's mission to provide dominant combat airpower for America with warrior Airmen committed to excellence, trained to fly, fight, and win... anytime, anyplace.
+The USAFWC exists to ensure deployed forces are well-trained and well-equipped to conduct integrated combat operations.
+From testing and tactics development to training schools, it provides Airmen with proven technology, current tactics, academic training and opportunities to practice integrated force employment.
+The USAFWC's vision, mission and priorities are central to supporting Air Combat Command's mission to provide dominant combat airpower for America with warrior Airmen committed to excellence, trained to fly, fight and win... anytime, anyplace.